GabLeRoux/generator-coffee-karma/README.md

 # CoffeeScript Init Template
 Basic template for test driven CoffeeScript development.

-### Prepare for installation
+### 1. Preparing
-After cloning the file to your local environment, you have to change a few things first.
+After cloning the file to your local environment, you have to modify the package.json file with your projects name, version and optionally description.
-This is important, because grunt use the given name and version for automated file naming.
+This is important, because grunt use the given name and version for automated file naming by compiling.
 If you leave the defaults, your files will be named "CoffeeScript-template-v0.0.1.min.js" for example.
-Go to package.json in the root folder, and customize the following attributes in the JSON format;

 ```json
 {